 Began to snow in the evening–the thermometer at 0°.

 The next day, Jan.
-20, he wrote the roads were blocked and Boston Harbor frozen:
+20, he wrote the snow blocked the roads and the cold froze Boston Harbor.

 There probably is not more than 12 to 18 inches of snow on a level–yet the drifts are very large– Neither milkman nor butcher got here yesterday–& to-day the milkman came with oxen partly through the fields.
 Though the snow is nowhere deep in the middle of the main street–the drifts are very large especially on the N side–so that as you look down the street it appears as uneven as a rolling prairie…I hear that Boston harbor froze over on the 18th down to Fort Independence–